nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [banzaicloud.com: Sidecar container lifecycle changes in Kubernetes 1.18 🌟](https://banzaicloud.com/blog/k8s-sidecars/)
 - [medium: Delaying application start until sidecar is ready](https://medium.com/@marko.luksa/delaying-application-start-until-sidecar-is-ready-2ec2d21a7b74) Taking advantage of a peculiar Kubernetes implementation detail to block containers from starting before another container starts.
 - [pauldally.medium.com: Kubernetes – An Introduction to Sidecars](https://pauldally.medium.com/kubernetes-an-introduction-to-sidecars-21d99fbd7de3)
+- [thenewstack.io: Sidecars are Changing the Kubernetes Load-Testing Landscape](https://thenewstack.io/sidecars-are-changing-the-kubernetes-load-testing-landscape/) Sidecars don't just capture traffic.
+They can replay it as well.
+They can also transform any metadata, like timestamps, before it sends it to your application.

 ### Kubernetes Annotations